Mar 14, 2018

 Building materials account for almost half the solid waste generated worldwide.
 In Australia alone, about 40% of waste generated from construction and demolition is disposed into landfills.
-For this reason Governments worldwide are turning to specific regulations and legislation to encourage the recycling of these materials into new revenue streams and new business opportunities.
+For this reason, Governments worldwide are turning to specific regulations and legislation to encourage the recycling of these materials into new revenue streams and new business opportunities.

-NSW Environment Protection Authority (EPA) is a good example of a Government agency who is focused on reducing the effects from construction and demolition (C&D) waste.
+NSW Environment Protection Authority (EPA) is a good example of a Government agency who is focused on reducing the effects of construction and demolition (C&D) waste.
 They recently announced a series of proposed reforms aimed at improving how C&D waste operators handle these types of waste.
-In addition, it is intended that they will address major concerns from within Government, industry and from the public around the transport of C&D waste from NSW to Queensland where it is cheaper to dispose rather than recover and reuse in NSW.
+In addition, it is intended that they will address major concerns from within Government, industry and from the public around the transport of C&D waste from NSW to Queensland where it is cheaper to dispose of rather than recover and reuse in NSW.

 1. Waste Levies: Significant levies are often imposed upon C&D waste to encourage construction companies to look for alternative uses for the waste rather than sending it to landfills.